 But enough with the basics.
 Let’s look beyond them and dive into the features of each individual scope.

 Why pay top dollar when you can get everything you need for less?
 The Vortex Viper provides all of the necessary features and more without hurting your wallet as badly as the other options.
-Extremely clear images from far distances, made very tough with a single, solid aircraft-grade aluminum, and it’s equipped with an illuminated front focal plane.
+Extremely clear images from far distances, made very tough with a single, solid aircraft-grade aluminium, and it’s equipped with an illuminated front focal plane.
+Heck, this scope even has shout-outs from gun magazines with excellent ratings.

 The only downside to this amazing scope?
 There have been reports of some uses that experience a bit of distortion and discoloration when magnifying the lens at a high power.
 But that doesn’t stop them from rating the scope as one of the best they’ve used.
 Also, this isn’t necessarily the best scope on market, but giving up a little bit of quality to save a big chunk of cash?
 It’s well worth the tradeoff!